analogsenses/source/source/_drafts/2015-07-02-learning-to-work-with-models.markdown

 **Establish trust from the get go, and don't break it.** If you haven't talked about nude shots before, don't bring it up during the shoot, no matter how easy-going or open-minded the model may seem.
 You can absolutely ruin the mood of the entire session by creating an uncomfortable moment like that.
 And worse of all, the model may feel coerced into doing something that wasn't previously discussed.
 You don't want that.
 There's always another day, so don't rush things.

-**Give the model the option to bring someone along for the shoot.** This will help ensure your model feels safe, which will in turn make it a lot easier to work on creating compelling images.
-Plus, you may find yourself with two models to work with instead of just one.
+**Give the model the option to bring someone along for the shoot.** This will help ensure your model feels safe, which will in turn make it a lot easier to work on creating compelling images together.
+Plus, you may even find yourself with two models to work with instead of just one.

 ##Directing the shoot